 Smaller fish also tend to get more active during these late hours of the day and become less careful.
 It is now that pike can get into a real feeding frenzy.

-Make sure to be on the bank inf and when that evening feats is about to happen.
+Make sure to be on the bank inf and when that evening feast is about to happen.

 15. Try night fishing (but be well-prepared)